soungbaekim/poe-poker/expert.md

 ```

 # Reply Format
-Reply to each message in the following json format.
+ALWAYS reply to each message in the following json format.
 Do not reply with anything else -- no explanation, no reasoning.
 Only the json object:

 ```json
 {